betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 ---
 ## Dobbing using BF Bot Manager automation rules

-BF Bot Manager may not have Excel automation integration like Gruss or Bet Angel, but it does make up for it with an intuitive rule based automation system which is great if you're starting out with automation in general.
+BF Bot Manager may not have Excel automation integration like Gruss or Bet Angel, but it does make up for it with an intuitive rule-based automation system which is great if you're starting out with automation in general.
 There are hundreds of ways to implement different strategies using rules in BF Bot Manager but if you have any specific tutorial ideas that you would like to see here, please get in contact with us at bdp@betfair.com.au - We'd love to hear from you.

 ---
 ## Are you Ready?